ppb/ppb-vector/README.md

 ### Equality

-Vectors are equal if their members are equal.
+Vectors are equal if their coordinates are equal.

     >>> Vector2(1, 0) == Vector2(0, 1)
     False